Williamatthewood/FurFaceBook/README.md

 # FurFaceBook

-## This application was built with animal lovers in mind.
-It's a place where enthusiasts of all types
+## Description

-of animals can connect and find out about, or discuss events, services, or issues regarding the local animal community.
+This application was built with animal lovers in mind.
+It's a place where enthusiasts of all types of animals can connect and find out about, or discuss events, services, or issues regarding the local animal community.

 The motivation for building this application was to give people an easily accessible site